boazbk/crypto/lec_02_computational-security.md

 >   a transformation from an adversary that breaks $S$ into an adversary that
 >   breaks $S'$_

-For computational secrecy, we will always want that $Eve'$ will be efficient if
+For computational secrecy, we will always want $Eve'$ to be efficient if
 $Eve$ is, and that will usually be the case because $Eve'$ will simply use $Eve$ as a black box, which it will not invoke too many times, and addition will use some polynomial time preprocessing and postprocessing.
 The more challenging